jellalpy/Proxider/README.md

 python3 proxider.py
 ```
 # explanation
-the code gets proxies from sites and then check them if they are working it save theme in file named proxies.txt in form ip:port
+the code gets proxies from sites and then check them if they are working it save them in file named proxies.txt in form of ip:port